iLVL-Key/FFXI/addons/VanaFacts/readme.md

 - None!

 ## Version History
+Version 1.2
+- Added addon command section to let the user know there are no addon commands.

 Version 1.1
 - Added random_number_buffer option.
 Keeps track of the last x number of facts picked to reduce possibility of duplicates.
 - Adjusted the after_zone_fade_delay default value from 3 to 4 seconds.